What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 - Socks (yes, I've seen it)

 Cotton holds water, gets heavy, and sucks heat from your body.
-It's the fastest way to get hypothermia.
+It's the fastest way to get hypothermia in cold water.

 2. The Tie-String Terror